OWASP/wrongsecrets-binaries/CONTRIBUTING.md

 This document describes how you can contribute to WrongSecrets.
 Please read it carefully.

+If you have any comments or questions, feel free to contact us via [OWASP Slack](https://owasp.slack.com/archives/C02KQ7D9XHR) for which you sign up [here](https://owasp.org/slack/invite)

 **Table of Contents**

 * [How to Contribute to the Project](#how-to-contribute-to-the-project)